Sanjaykumar13055/CONVO-BOT/README.md

 ## Usage

 - Enter any question or statement in the chat window.
-- The bot will process the input using Gemini AI and provide a relevant response.
+- The bot will process the input using AI model and provide a relevant response.
 - Toggle dark mode as per your preference.

 ## Contributing